stellar/soroban-example-dapp/README.md

 4. `Freighter wallet v2.9.1`.
 Download it from https://github.com/stellar/freighter/releases/tag/2.9.1 and Enable "Experimental Mode" in the settings (gear icon).
 5. Build the `soroban-preview` docker image:
 ```
-cd docker
-bash build.sh
+make build-docker
 ```
-This is to avoid to install the specific version of soroban-cli of step (1)
+Building the docker image lets you avoid installing the specific version of soroban-cli in step (1), if desired.
 ___

 ### Backend (Local Standalone Network)